 Board of Advisors

 Floyd E. Bloom, M.D.

-He has been Executive Producer for six IMAX productions, and consulting producer on six other IMAX films.
-He was honored to receive the 2001 Founders Award from the IMAX Corporation, which is given to individuals that have made a major contribution to the arts and sciences of 15/70 large format films.
-His films have received two Grand Prix for To The Limit and CHRONOS, and 2 Golden Eagles for RING OF FIRE andTHE DISCOVERERS.
-Current projects include consulting producer on DINOSAURS ALIVE! and GRAND CANYON ADVENTURE.
+Dr. Kirsch has helped produce computer animation festivals and researched the utilization of digital media appropriate to science museums.
+He has been Executive or Consulting Producer on numerous IMAX films.
+He received the 2001 Founders Award from the IMAX Corporation, which is given to individuals that have made a major contribution to the arts and sciences of 15/70 large format films.
+His films received two Grand Prix for “To the Limit” and “Chronos” and two Golden Eagles for “Ring of Fire” and “The Discoverers”.

 Lawrence M. Hinman, Ph.D.